Skip to content

 Consider these questions as you think about how you will use a CRM:

-• Do you want your staff be more efficient and organized?
+• Do you want your staff be more efficient and organised?

 • Is it to prevent loss of knowledge when a staff member leaves the company?